This is a mains power lamp flasher control module. Intended as a Belisha Beacon flasher but can be used to flash other lamps.

 When mains power is applied, the flasher operates.
 Mains power (Phase and Neutral) is connected to the left 2 terminals.
 The next pair (or 2 pairs) of terminals are Phase and Neutral connecting to the lamps.
 More than one lamp can be connected to each channel.
 The maximum total load connected to each channel should not exceed 3 Amps (about 400 watts).

 The mains supply should be protected by a fuse or circuit breaker.
-6 to 8 Amps is recommended.
+10 Amps is recommended.
 Incandescent lamp failures present momentary short circuits causing a high fault current to flow.
 Appropriate protection will normally prevent damage to the flasher.

 The terminals will accept reasonable sized wiring.
 Be sure to trim ends correctly so that excess copper is not exposed.
 Be sure that all strands are within the terminal and secure.
 Do not over-tighten the terminals.

 When mains power is applied, the flasher is operating.
-There is a pulsing RED LED indicator from the right side of the DIP-Switch.
+There is a pulsing RED LED indicator to the right side of the DIP-Switch.